 The Fellowship is an integral part of a scheme that is intended to provide both salary and project grant support for outstanding Australian medical researchers.
 The total value of the award is $1,375,000.

-Please click here for past Alumni details
+Please click here for complete list of Viertel Fellowship Alumni details

-Current recipients of the SMRF’s
+Current recipients of the Senior Medical Research Fellowships

 2024